Amanda was raised with dogs and has kept dogs all her life. "Dogs aren't just pets," she says, "They're workmates, friends, and family."

 Supplements for Itchy, Inflamed, Crusted, and Flaky Skin

-If your dog's skin is itchy or inflamed, choose a supplement which also contains eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+If your dog's skin is itchy or inflamed, choose a supplement that also contains eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Zinc supplements help improve rough, crusted skin in dogs.
 Vitamin A can help with scaly skin or "dog dandruff."
 However, see your vet before you give fatty acid, zinc, or vitamin supplements to your dog to make sure you're making the right choices and providing the correct dose which will depend on your dog's age, size, and breed.

 Liquids or Capsules?